-Under this alternative, NMFS would issue IHAs to Shell and Statoil for their proposed marine and seismic survey programs in the Beaufort and Chukchi Seas during the 2010 Arctic open water season with required mitigation, monitoring, and reporting requirements as discussed in

-Chapters 5 and 6 of this EA.
+Under this alternative, NMFS would issue IHAs to Shell, TGS, and SAE for their proposed marine and seismic survey programs in the Beaufort and Chukchi Seas during the 2013 Arctic open-water season with proposed mitigation, monitoring, and reporting requirements as discussed in Chapters 5 and 6 of this EA.
 As part of NMFS' action, the mitigation and monitoring described later in this EA would be undertaken as required by the MMPA, and, as a result, no serious injury or mortality of marine mammals is expected and correspondingly no impact on the reproductive or survival ability of affected species would occur.
 Potentially affected marine mammal species under NMFS' jurisdiction would be: beluga whale; killer whale; harbor porpoise; bowhead whale; gray whale; minke whale; fin whale; humpback whale; bearded seal; spotted seal; ringed seal; and ribbon seal.
-Three of these species (i.e., bowhead, humpback, and fin whales) are listed as endangered under the ESA.
+Five of these species are listed as either endangered (bowhead, humpback, and fin whales) or threatened (ringed and bearded seals) under the ESA.